kensanata/just-halberds/Halbardier.md

 Finding money is not worth it, there's no special equipment to buy, no experience points to gain.
 That's another reason why it's important to find out what interests the players.
 A tragic end?
 A love story?
-Owning a castle?
+Owning an orbital station?
 To be knighted?
 Take over a gang?
 To travel the world?
 And then you add helpers, competitors, villains, and troublemakers to the world.
 This friction sharpens the profile.
 Here we see what kind of people our characters are.